Skip to main content

 No, interns are not on call or expected to work at night or on the weekends.
 Interns are only expected to respond to patient emergencies during the work day; psychiatry residents, fellows and faculty cover call for evenings and weekends.

-Interns receive a stipend which will be at least $35,568 for the 2025-2026 training year.
+Interns receive a stipend which will be at least $36,500 for the 2026-2027 training year.
 Benefits offered at no cost to interns include: health insurance for the intern and family members, life insurance, disability insurance, malpractice coverage, vision and dental insurance, and on-campus parking.
-This package of benefits, fully funded by the internship program, is worth up to $10,500.
-Each intern is appointed to the house staff of Indiana University School of Medicine and is entitled to 10 paid university holidays and an additional 20 paid time off (PTO) days as part of the training year.
+This package of benefits, fully funded by the internship program, is worth up to $12,000.
+Each intern is appointed to the House Staff of Indiana University School of Medicine and receives 10 paid holidays and 20 PTO Days (Paid Time Off) as part of the training year.

 Living in Indianapolis is very affordable!
-Indianapolis has a 91.5 cost of living index based on the national average of 100.
+Indianapolis has a 91.5 Cost of Living Index based on the National Average of 100!
+This means it is 8.5% lower than the national average.

 The theoretical orientation of the faculty is diverse, including behavioral, cognitive-behavioral, including third wave interventions, multimodal and interpersonal.